The2ndOne3/telebearsRTC/NOTES.md

 * Separate polling into own module -- LOW PRIORITY
 * Implement unwatching to save resources -- LOW PRIORITY
 * Should we retry error requests on polling?
+* Refactor get.js to exclusively emit new datastructure -- LOW PRIORITY

 ## Larry
 * Hook up stuff